Nebraska Revised Statute 29-1917

 (2) An order granting the taking of a deposition shall include the time and place for taking such deposition and such other conditions as the court determines to be just.

-(3) The proceedings in taking the deposition of a witness pursuant to this section and returning it to the court shall be governed in all respects as the taking of depositions in civil cases.
+(3) Except as provided in subsection (4) of this section, the proceedings in taking the deposition of a witness pursuant to this section and returning it to the court shall be governed in all respects as the taking of depositions in civil cases, including section 25-1223.

 - Child victim or child witness, use of videotape deposition, see section 29-1926.